-In December 2016, the DOJ filed a civil complaint against BBPLC, BPLC, the Company, Barclays Group US Inc., Barclays US LLC, BCAP LLC, Securitized Asset Backed Receivables LLC and Sutton Funding LLC, as well as two former employees, in the US District Court in the Eastern District of New York ("EDNY") containing a number of allegations, including mail and wire fraud, relating to MBS sold between 2005 and 2007.
-The DOJ complaint seeks, among other relief, unspecified monetary penalties.
-The Group is defending the complaint and has filed a motion to dismiss.
+In December 2016, the DOJ filed a civil complaint against BBPLC, BPLC, the Company, Barclays Group US Inc., Barclays US LLC, BCAP LLC, Securitized Asset Backed Receivables LLC and Sutton Funding LLC, as well as two former employees, in the US District Court in the Eastern District of New York ("EDNY") containing a number of allegations, including mail and wire fraud, relating to mortgage-backed securities sold between 2005 and 2007.
+In March 2018, the Group reached a settlement with the DOJ to resolve this complaint for a civil monetary penalty of \$2,000 million which was paid during the six months ended June 30, 2018, of which the Company paid \$1,000 million.